Moscow City Duma District 15

 Moscow City Duma District 15 is one of 45 constituencies in Moscow City Duma.
 Currently the district covers parts of Eastern Moscow.

-The district has been represented since 2024 by Independent deputy Pyotr Potapov, a Moscow Railway deputy chief, who succeeded one-term Communist Party incumbent Sergey Sevastyanov after Sevastyanov was deselected at the party convention.
+The district has been represented since 2024 by Liberal Democratic Party (Note: elected as an Independent) deputy Pyotr Potapov, a Moscow Railway deputy chief, who succeeded one-term Communist Party incumbent Sergey Sevastyanov after Sevastyanov was deselected at the party convention.